CAAPIM/apim-charts/examples/otk/README.md

 | `otk.database.clientReadConnection.connectionProperties`| OTK Client Read only  database mysql connection properties (oracle/mysql)  | `{}`
 | `otk.database.clientReadConnection.databaseName` | OTK Client Read only Oracle database name |

+The Gateways MySQL demo container can be used to install OTK DB by setting `otk.database.useDemoDb` to `true` which is the default setting in values.yaml and this needs to be disabled for production(production-values.yaml).

 ```
 otk:
   ....